Urunga Boardwalk Replacement

 Closure

-The boardwalk will be closed to the public and communication will be provided to the community via a VMS board and social media.
+The boardwalk is closed to the public during construction, communication was provided to the community via a VMS board and social media.

 Noise

-Nearby residents can expect moderate and consistent noise from the piling work which will be completed during the standard construction hours of 7am to 5pm Monday to Friday and 8am to 1pm on Saturday.
-Some out of hours work may occur on Saturday and Sunday for this project, residents will be notified before this work begins.
+Nearby residents can expect moderate and consistent noise from the piling work which will be completed during the standard construction hours of 7am to 5pm Monday to Friday and 8am to 5pm on Saturday.

 Construction traffic